YPares/porcupine/README.md

 ## Serials

-A `SerialsFor a b` encompasses functions to write data of type `a` and read data of type `b`.
-Porcupine provides a few serials if your datatype already implements standard serialization interfaces, such as `aeson`'s `To/FromJSON` or `binary`, and makes it easy to reuse custom serialization functions you might already have.
+A `SerialsFor a b` encompasses functions to write data of type `a` and read data of type `b`. `porcupine` provides a few serials if your datatype already implements standard serialization interfaces, such as `aeson`'s `To/FromJSON` or `binary`, and makes it easy to reuse custom serialization functions you might already have.
 A `SerialsFor A B` is a collection of `A -> i` and `i -> B`